davidaknowles/leafcutter/README.md

 For details please see
 http://biorxiv.org/content/early/2016/03/16/044107

+If you're annoyed by the RStan warnings try the `newstansyntax` branch.
+If you want to include covariates in your differential splicing analysis you can checkout the `covariates` branch.

 ## Installation

 To compile the R package to perform differential splicing analysis and make junction plots you can either...